czukowski/I18n_Plurals_Nette/README.md

   * @param  I18n\Reader\ReaderInterface  $reader

-Attaches a Reader object to the Core object (see below). `I18n\NeonReader` is a suggested default reader for Nette application, although there's `I18n\NetteReader` that gets translations from raw PHP files and you may of course also implement your own readers to provide translations from any source of your choice.
+Attaches a Reader object to the Core object (see below). `I18n\Nette\NeonReader` is a suggested default reader for Nette application, although there's `I18n\Nette\NetteReader` that gets translations from raw PHP files placed similarly into the Nette application, and you may of course also implement your own readers to provide translations from any source of your choice.

 #### public function getAvailableLanguages()